 Any person who wishes to be recommended by Murray State for an initial Kentucky teaching certificate must have

 - successfully completed an approved teacher education program including student teaching;

 - filed an application for certification (CA-1) with Teacher Education Services at Murray State;

-- obtained at least minimal scores required on PRAXIS specialty area tests and the appropriate Principles of Learning and Teaching Test (PLT); Click here for current Kentucky Requirements.
+- obtained at least minimal scores required on PRAXIS specialty area tests and the appropriate Principles of Learning and Teaching Test (PLT) as defined by the current Kentucky Test Requirements.